Diana Marszalek 18 Nov 2020 // 11:48PM GMT

 COLUMBUS, GA — Aflac chief ESG and communications officer Catherine Blades is leaving the insurance giant after seven years in senior leadership roles.

-“It’s time to move on to the next chapter,” Blades told PRovoke.
+“It’s time to move on to the next chapter,” Blades told PRovoke Media.
 “I’m proud of the team and all that we’ve accomplished in the last seven years together.
 I’m particularly proud of the way we established leadership in commtech, CSR and ESG.

 “My Special Aflac Duck, a Sabre award winning campaign, will always be a career highlight, and I am very grateful to have had the opportunity to work on programs with such tremendous, positive social impact,” Blades said.
 The Aflac Duck is an interactive robotic toy has helped thousands of children battling cancer by providing emotional support and encouraging them to communicate.